- Products & Solutions

 Air and other gases are used at several points in the beverage producing process.
 They may be used for bottle blowing, to assist in creating an aseptic environment, in the form of a tank vent to keep product sterile (as tanks drain and/or fill) or to provide sterile nitrogen or carbon dioxide.

 In all cases of compressed air or gas, contaminants such as oil, moisture, or particulate must be removed.
 The degree of filtration depends on the processes and certifications upheld at each manufacturing facility and their corresponding requirements.
-Gases will often touch the final product or the packaging container; therefore absence of bacteria is important and it is required that these gases are filtered to sterility.
+Gases will often touch the final product or the packaging container; therefore high purity gases are important and it is required that these gases are filtered to sterility.

 Product or ingredient tanks for non-alcoholic beverages also require sterility.
 In some instances, a positive pressure is provided by an inert gas or, specifically, nitrogen.
 It is possible that rust or scale is present in the piping used to provide nitrogen to the tank; a filter up-stream of the tank would remove any potential contamination.
 In addition to a positive pressure system, a tank vent may also be used.

 This is a vent that sits atop the product/ingredient tanks with a filter that provides sterile air to enter the tank.
-The tank vent allows the tank to breathe as necessary during filling and draining while the filter element removes any dust or other contaminant that may be present in the ambient air.
+The tank vent allows the tank to breathe as necessary during filling and draining while the filter element removes any contaminants that may be present in the ambient air.

 Steam is typically used for sterilization.
 Sterile filter elements used for liquid and gas applications must be sterilized to avoid the growth of bacteria through the filter media.
 The most common way of sterilizing elements is through a steam sterilization process.